aws/aws-lc/crypto/ocsp/test/aws/OCSP-TEST.md

 DER formatted OCSP response for the Server Cert.

 ## Generating a new OCSP response for the leaf cert
-Should not be necessary, our OCSP time stamps are hardcoded to avoid tests from expiring.
-The current response expires in 10 years.

 From the current directory: